FIWARE/tutorials.Relationships-Linked-Data/README.md

     [`https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld`](https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld) -
     this file will be used to provide the `@context` to power our NGSI-LD data entities.

 Four data models have been created for this NGSI-LD stock management system.
-The relationships between are described below:
+The relationships between the models are described below:

 -   The [**Store** model](https://fiware.github.io/tutorials.Step-by-Step/schema/Store/) is now based on and extends the FIWARE